 We mostly use Alexa by way of Amazon’s Echo device.
 You could get an Echo Show smart display, but we recommend saving your money since Vivint comes with a touchscreen smart panel anyway.
 Note that other brands, like Ring Alarm and SimpliSafe, play well with Alexa.
 But the truth is, Vivint has a vast range of capabilities compared to those more basic systems, so you can simply do more with your voice.

 We’re not big Google Home users, but Vivint also brings this integration to the table.
 Since Google Home is now technically Google Nest, you can bet that all Nest products will work just fine here.
 So you can say things like, “Hey Google, am I protected?” or “Hey Google, arm Vivint to away.”

 If you’re already running a Google Nest smart home ecosystem at your place, then we’d also recommend checking out ADT and Brinks, both of which play well with Google.
+In fact, ADT, Brinks, and Vivint are all on our list of the best security systems that work with Google Nest.
 As with Vivint, you’ll be able to use your Google Home Hub, Google Home Mini, Nest Hub, and similar products with these brands.

 Did You Know: Vivint also sells a smart smoke detector, flood and freeze sensor, and CO detector.
 If it works in your budget, we always recommend getting set up with environmental hazard detection, as they can save your house and your life.